mindspore-lab/mindocr/docs/en/inference/convert_tutorial_en.md

     ckpt --> |export| MindIR --> |"converter_lite(offline conversion)"| o[MindIR];
 ```

-Please prepare the model file first.
-You can [export](../../../configs/README.md) MindIR from the trained ckpt file, or directly download the pre-exported MindIR from the [model list](models_list_en.md).
+#### 1.1 Model Export

+Before inference, it is necessary to [export](../../../configs/README.md) the trained ckpt to a MindIR file, which stores the model structure and weight parameters.

+Some models provide download links for MIndIR export files, as shown in [Model List](./models_list_en.md).
+You can jump to the corresponding model introduction page for download.

+#### 1.2 Model Conversion

-And then run the `converter_lite` command to convert the ckpt trained model to a MindIR offline model.
+You need to use the `converter_lite` tool to convert the above exported MindIR file offline so that it can be used for MindSpore Lite inference.

-The tutorial for the `converter_lite` command can refer to [Offline Conversion of Inference Models](https://www.mindspore.cn/lite/docs/en/r2.0/use/cloud_infer/converter_tool.html).
+The tutorial for the `converter_lite` command can be referred to [Offline Conversion of Inference Models](https://www.mindspore.cn/lite/docs/en/r2.0/use/cloud_infer/converter_tool.html).
-The corresponding conversion parameters in the model list can be found in [Model Conversion Parameters](./convert_parameter_list_en.md).

-#### 1.1 Model Conversion

 Assuming the input model is input.mindir and the output model after `converter_lite` conversion is output.mindir, the conversion command is as follows: